Virtualization-projects/limbo-pc-emaulator-wiki/KVM.md

 CONFIG_KVM_ARM_HOST=y
 ```

-Now you can start building the kernel from the command line
+Now you can start building the kernel from the command line.
 Make sure you're under the top level folder and type these commands:
 ```
 export ARCH=arm64